TatianaVeda/web_game_DOM/README.md

 - ⏸️ **Pause Menu:** The game features an in-game pause menu (press "Pause" or "Esc"), allowing you to pause, restart, or quit the game.
 The initiator's name is shown to all.
 - 🪄 **Overlay Windows:** All important events (pause, restart, player quit/disconnect, game over) are shown via overlays.
 - 🎮 **Keyboard Controls:** Control your boat with the arrow keys.
 Keyboard input is smooth and responsive.
+- 🎯 **Movement Constraints:** Player movement is intelligently bounded to prevent going off-screen, ensuring all players remain visible and playable.
+- ⚠️ **Smart Warnings:** Helpful notifications appear when the browser window is too small, with automatic dismissal for better UX.
 - ✨ **Extra Features:** Power-ups (shields, hearts), sound effects, real-time overlays, and a competitive, enjoyable gameplay experience: the winner is determined by skill, speed, and strategy.

 ## Visual Design & Responsiveness

-- **Flexible scaling:** The game field automatically resizes to fit the browser window, maintaining its aspect ratio and always staying fully visible.
-The field is always centered and maximized, but never exceeds the window size.
-- **Smooth scroll-to-player:** The camera smoothly centers on the player avatar, ensuring the player is always in view, even during fast movement.
+- **Player movement constraints:** Player movement is limited within the actual game container bounds, preventing avatars from going off-screen or disappearing beyond browser edges.
+- **Window size warnings:** The game shows helpful warnings when the browser window is too small for comfortable gameplay, with automatic dismissal after 10 seconds.
+- **Visibility monitoring:** Active monitoring ensures players stay within the visible game area, with automatic repositioning if they go out of bounds.
-- **Fixed HUD & controls:** All HUD elements (lives, score, timer) and the chat are fixed to the browser window corners and never disappear, regardless of field movement or scaling.
-Controls are always visible and neatly placed below the game field.
+- **Fixed HUD & controls:** All HUD elements (lives, score, timer) and controls remain fixed and visible regardless of window scaling.
-- **Responsive chat:** The chat window is always anchored to the bottom right, grows as messages appear, and never overlaps the game field.
+- **Responsive design:** Interface elements adapt to different screen sizes while maintaining usability.
-- **No scrollbars:** There are never scrollbars inside the game field; all content is always visible and fits the available space.
+- **No scrollbars:** All content fits within the available space without creating scrollbars.
-- **Adaptive UI:** All interface elements (buttons, HUD, chat) scale down and rearrange for usability on small screens.

 - **Floating Visual Hints for Key Events:**
   - When a player collects a coin, a floating '+1' appears above their avatar, providing instant feedback.